Skip to content

 {

-// TODO: Return the last inserted ID
+// TODO: Return the new user's ID

 }